WPBeginner

 Go to the Constant Contact website and click on ‘sign up for free’, and then fill out your information.

-After the sign up, you need to click on the ‘Contacts’ button at the top of your Constant Contact dashboard.
+After signing up, you need to click on the ‘Contacts’ button at the top of your Constant Contact dashboard.

 Now, you’ll see the contacts page.
 On this screen, click on the blue ‘Create List’ button.